jpgoldberg/toy-crypto-math/README.md

 - I don't have the flexibility of Python version that I may want when using [SageMath].

+  For example, I want to have access to something that behaves a bit like SageMath's `factor()` or the ability to play with elliptic curves without having do everything in Sage.
   Perhaps when [sagemath-standard](https://pypi.org/project/sagemath-standard/) quickly becomes available for the latest Python versions, I won't need to have my own (failable and incomplete) pure Python substitutes for some things I need.

 - I sometimes talk about these algorithms for teaching purposes.
 Having pure Python versions allows me to present these.

+  Proper cryptographic packages, like [pyca],

+  - Correctly obscure the lower level primitives I may wish to exhibit;
+  - Correctly prevent use of unsafe parameters such as small keys;
+  - Correctly involve a lot of abstractions in the calls to the concealed primitives.

+  Those features, essential for something to be used, are not great for expository discussion.

 - Some of these I created or copied for my own learning purposes.